zwubbena/sas-cartesian-product/README.md

 # SAS Cartesian Product

 If you're like me, then you probably never could've imagined a scenario when you’d use the Cartesian product.
-So, I was quite surprised when I found the Cartesian product useful for solving a number of analytical problems.
-Here I discuss one of those problems I encountered when programming in SAS.
+So, I was quite surprised when I found the Cartesian product useful for solving a number of analytical problems in SAS.
+Here I discuss one of those problems.

 ## Scenario